First turtles have arrived

-Local governments have permitted turtle patrollers from Mote Marine, which patrols the Venice beaches from just south of the fishing pier to north Casey Key, to once again hit the beaches early each morning to watch for turtle tracks and maintain records of the nesting progress as they have for more than 30 years.
-The first turtle in that area arrived a week ago last Monday.
+Local governments have permitted turtle patrols from Mote Marine, which patrols the Venice beaches from just south of the fishing pier to north Casey Key, to once again hit the beaches early each morning to watch for turtle tracks and maintain records of the nesting progress, as they have for more than 30 years.
+The first turtle in that area arrived recently.
 There also was a false crawl in that area.

 False crawls generally occur when a turtle is startled for some reason while coming ashore or even while digging the nest with her hind flippers.
 When startled, the female turtle generally will return to the sea and drop its eggs there.
 Those eggs will not hatch.

 From the Caspersen area of Venice beaches, to Englewood and Captiva, monitoring is conducted by members of the Coastal Wildlife Club.
-The first nest in that area was discovered Sunday.
+The first nest in that area was discovered recently.

-Volunteers from both organizations began monitoring area beaches a little more than a week ago.
-They all wear identifying T-shirts and also carry assorted gear such as stakes to mark nests if any and also screening to protect nests from predators.
+Volunteers from both organizations began monitoring area beaches recently.
+They all carry assorted gear such as stakes to mark nests and screening to protect nests from predators.

 A Mote spokesman said monitoring has already proven different this season as local governments had to grant permission because of the beach closures.
 Members of the turtle patrol are being especially vigilant in regard to social distancing and cleaning procedures.

-Mote operates under Florida Fish and Wildlife Marine Turtle Permits 027, 054, 070, 048, and 028.
-Coastal Wildlife also operates under permits from Florida Fish and Wildlife.
-More has about 300 volunteers.
-Coastal has a similar number of volunteers.
+Mote operates under Florida Fish and Wildlife Conservation Commission marine turtle permits 027, 054, 070, 048 and 028.
+Coastal Wildlife also operates under permits from FWC.
+Each has about 300 volunteers.

-Mote monitors some 35 miles of beaches from Longboat Key south to where Coastal volunteers pick up.
-Coastal volunteers monitor south to Captiva area.
+In all, Mote monitors some 35 miles of beaches from Longboat Key south to where Coastal volunteers pick up.
+Coastal volunteers monitor south to the Captiva area.

-Coastal traditionally posts weekly numbers although its site had not been updated to 2020 at presstime.
+Coastal traditionally posts weekly numbers although its site had not been updated to reflect 2020 at press time.

 Sea turtles, sea turtle eggs and nesting marking materials are protected under state and federal law.